Antongil Bay

 Helodranon' Antongila (Bay of Antongila), more commonly called Antongil Bay in English, is the largest bay in Madagascar.
 This bay is on the island's east coast, toward the northern end of the eastern coastline of the island.
-It is within Analanjirofo administrative region.
+It is mostly surrounded by the administrative region of Ambatosoa.

-The bay is about 44 mi long and 19 mi wide.
+The bay is about 44 mi long and 19 mi wide, and fairly shallow, with its deepest point approximately 400 ft deep.
+The island Nosy Mangabe and the town of Maroantsetra are situated at the northern end of the bay, while the southern end of the bay is near the site of the town of Mananara Avaratra and the mouth of the Mananara River.
 Forming the eastern edge of the bay is the Masoala peninsula.
-The island Nosy Mangabe and the town of Maroantsetra are situated at the northern end of the bay, while the southern end of the bay is near the site of the town of Mananara Avaratra and the mouth of the Mananara River (Analanjirofo).